Universite-Gustave-Eiffel/waveguicsx/README.md

 ### Citation

-Please cite the project (https://github.com/treyssede/waveguicsx) if used for your projects or academic publications
+Please cite the project (https://github.com/treyssede/waveguicsx) if used for your own projects or academic publications

 ### Example